Knit One Pray One

 You can if it’s a prayer shawl, scarf or similar..

-purpose of a prayer garment is to give someone a tangible example of God’s love
+The purpose of a prayer garment is to give someone a tangible example of God’s love and care.

 A garment is made with prayer.